wdporter/i-am-that-vuepress/46-awareness-of-being-is-bliss/readme.md

 **Q:**&ensp;If the self is not the body nor the mind, can it exist without the body and the mind?

 **M:**&ensp;Yes, it can.
-It is a matter of actual experience that the self has being independent of mind and body.
-It is being–awareness–bliss.
-Awareness of being is bliss.
+It is a matter of actual experience that the self has beïng independent of mind and body.
+It is beïng–awareness–bliss.
+Awareness of beïng is bliss.

 **Q:**&ensp;It may be a matter of actual experience to you, but it is not my case.
 How can I come to the same experience?
 What practices to follow, what exercises to take up?